pingcap/talent-plan/rust/projects/parallelism/project.md

 ### So how do you build a thread pool?

 There are many strategies and tradeoffs, but for this exercise you are going to use a single shared queue to distribute work to idle threads.
-That mans that your "producer", the thread that accepts network connections, sends jobs to a single queue (or channel), and the "consumers", every idle thread in the pool, read from that channel waiting for a job to execute.
+That means that your "producer", the thread that accepts network connections, sends jobs to a single queue (or channel), and the "consumers", every idle thread in the pool, read from that channel waiting for a job to execute.
 This is the very simplest